Cock-tailed tyrant: Breeding

 The cock-tailed tyrant generally breeds between August and November but the timing can vary based on the beginning of the rainy season.
 Males make an aerial display in which they fly as high as 100 m with fast fluttery wingbeats and cocking their tail from straight down to high up.
 The species' nest is a cup made from grass and hidden near or on the ground.
 Nothing else is known about the species' breeding biology.

 Vocalization

 The cock-tailed tyrant is mostly silent but makes soft tic notes during the display flight.

 Status

 The IUCN originally in 1994 assessed the cock-tailed tyrant as Near Threatened and since 2000 as Vulnerable.
 It has a large range but occurs in scattered locations throughout it, and has not been recorded in Argentina since 1979.
-Its estimated population of 6000 to 15,000 mature individuals is believed to be decreasing.
-"Grassland habitats throughout its range are threatened by agricultural development, livestock-farming, plantations and mining.
-Its dependence on tall grasslands make it especially sensitive to intensive grazing, trampling by cattle and frequent burning."
+Its estimated population of 2,000 – 8,000 mature individuals is believed to be decreasing.
+Its grassland habitats are particularly threatened by cattle grazing, destruction for agriculture, and mining operations.
 It is considered overall uncommon to locally common but is found only in scattered locations.
 It remains common only in protected areas that have undisturbed grasslands.